tumcms/Open-Infra-Platform/Documentation/joss/paper.md

 # Summary

 The Architecture, Engineering and Construction (AEC) is in its transition from 2D design processes to 3D object-oriented modelling.
-Building Information Modeling (BIM) is steadily gaining importance replacing the conventional Computer-Aided Design (CAD) practices and getting implemented in every aspect of the very complex software and stakeholder landscape [@Jaud:2019:iccce].
+Building Information Modeling (BIM) is steadily gaining importance, replacing the conventional Computer-Aided Design (CAD) practices and getting implemented in every aspect of the very complex software and stakeholder landscape [@Jaud:2019:iccce].
 As one of the main principles, BIM describes the idea of integrating all information relevant to the life cycle of a structure, such as a tunnel, bridge, building or road, in a digital (BIM) model.